vntampasi/tesibit/README.md

 ## Communication Protocol

-The communication can be done through AMQP, MQTT, HTTPS protocols
+The communication can be done through AMQP, MQTT, HTTPS protocols.
+By default, the Create method creates a DeviceClient instance that uses the AMQP protocol to communicate with IoT Hub.
+To use the MQTT or HTTP protocol, use the override of the Create method that enables you to specify the protocol.

 ## Set authentication key
 ```